Multivariable quantum signal processing (M-QSP): prophecies of the two-headed oracle: Abstract

 \section{Abstract}

 Recent work shows that quantum signal processing (QSP) and its multi-qubit lifted version, quantum singular value transformation (QSVT), unify and improve the presentation of most quantum algorithms.
 QSP/QSVT characterize the ability, by alternating ansätze, to obliviously transform the singular values of subsystems of unitary matrices by polynomial functions; these algorithms are numerically stable and analytically well-understood.
-That said, QSP/QSVT require consistent access to a \emph{single} oracle, and say nothing about computing \emph{joint properties} of two or more oracles; these can be far cheaper to compute given the ability to pit oracles against one another coherently.
+That said, QSP/QSVT require consistent access to a \emph{single} oracle, saying nothing about computing \emph{joint properties} of two or more oracles; these can be far cheaper to determine given an ability to pit oracles against one another coherently.

 This work introduces a corresponding theory of QSP over multiple variables: M-QSP.
 Surprisingly, despite the non-existence of the fundamental theorem of algebra for multivariable polynomials, there exist necessary and sufficient conditions under which a desired \emph{stable} multivariable polynomial transformation is possible.
-Moreover, the classical subroutines used by QSP protocols survive in the multivariable setting for non-obvious reasons.
+Moreover, the classical subroutines used by QSP protocols survive in the multivariable setting for non-obvious reasons, and remain numerically stable and efficient.
 Up to a well-defined conjecture, we give proof that the family of achievable multivariable transforms is as loosely constrained as could be expected.

-M-QSP is numerically stable and inherits the approximative efficiency of its single-variable analogue; however, its underlying theory is substantively more complex.
-M-QSP provides one bridge from quantum algorithms to a rich theory of algebraic geometry over multiple variables.
-The unique ability of M-QSP to \emph{obliviously} approximate \emph{joint functions} of multiple variables coherently leads to novel speedups incommensurate with those of other quantum algorithms.
+The unique ability of M-QSP to \emph{obliviously} approximate \emph{joint functions} of multiple variables coherently leads to novel speedups incommensurate with those of other quantum algorithms, and provides a bridge from quantum algorithms to algebraic geometry.